-The State of Alaska owned public Dahl Creek Airport will require upgrades to support the planned regular transportation of crews to and from Fairbanks.
-Power generation will be by six LNG generators, producing a supply voltage of 4.16 kV.
-The total connected load will be 17.5 MW with an average power draw of 12.6 MW.
-LNG will be supplied via existing fuel supply networks near Port Mackenzie, Alaska.
+Power generation will be by five diesel generators, producing a supply voltage of 13.8 kV.
+The total connected load will be 27.1 MW with a normal running load of 16.0 MW.
+Diesel will be supplied via existing fuel supply networks in the region and shipped along the AMDIAP road.